wso2/docs-choreo-dev/en/developer-docs/docs/monitoring-and-insights/view-logs.md

 Audit logs, also called audit trails, enhance security, ensure compliance, provide operational insights, and help manage risks.

-In Choreo, an audit log records organization-level user-specific operations performed via the Choreo Console.
+In {{ product_name }}, an audit log records organization-level user-specific operations performed via the {{ product_name }} Console.
 It also captures the timestamp and the outcome of the action.

-As of now, Choreo captures the following user-specific operations as audit logs:
+As of now, {{ product_name }} captures the following user-specific operations as audit logs:

 - Project creation, update, and deletion.
 - Component creation, update, and deletion.